-Jennifer Hicks is Deputy Director of the Wu Tsai Human Performance Alliance at Stanford, with a focus on collaborative research projects and programs to advance our understanding of the biological principles underlying human performance.
+Jennifer Hicks is Executive Director of the Wu Tsai Human Performance Alliance at Stanford, with a focus on collaborative research projects and programs to advance our understanding of the biological principles underlying human performance.
 Dr. Hicks also serves as the Director of Research for the Mobilize Center, an NIH Biomedical Technology Resource Center at Stanford University and the Restore Center, an NIH-funded center that brings state-of-the-art engineering tools to rehabilitation scientists.
-Her research is focused on interfacing biomechanical modeling with statistical and machine learning methods to predict the effects of surgery and other interventions on human movement.
+Her research is focused on combining biomechanical modeling with statistical and machine learning methods to predict the effects of surgery and other interventions on human movement.
 She is also using data from mobile phones and other novel sources to understand physical activity and performance.
-Dr. Hicks helps run the multi-faceted training and outreach programs of the Human Performance Alliance, the Mobilize Center and the Restore Center.
-In addition, as the Research and Development Manager for the OpenSim software project, she guides the project’s development team and serves as the voice of the software user/researcher.
+Dr. Hicks also helps run the multi-faceted training and outreach programs of the Human Performance Alliance, the Mobilize Center and the Restore Center.
+In addition, as the Director of Research and Development for the OpenSim software project, she guides the project’s development team and serves as the voice of the software user/researcher.

 Current Role at Stanford

-Deputy Director, Wu Tsai Human Performance Alliance at Stanford
+Executive Director, Wu Tsai Human Performance Alliance at Stanford

 Director of Research, Mobilize Center